 Laredo is a relatively large city located in the state of Texas.
 With a population of 255,473 people and 58 constituent neighborhoods, Laredo is the tenth largest community in Texas.

+Laredo is an extremely ethnically-diverse city.
 The people who call Laredo home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Laredo, accounting for 95.31% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Laredo, accounting for 95.17% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Laredo residents report their race to be White, followed by Asian.
-Important ancestries of people in Laredo include Irish, English, French , and Italian.
+Important ancestries of people in Laredo include Irish, English, Italian, and French .

 The most common language spoken in Laredo is Spanish.
 Other important languages spoken here include English and Tagalog.